-P. S. We have not done any research to confirm whether it is, in fact, having T3 above reference during part of the day that lowers the TSH during T3-based therapies.
+P. S. ATA appears to be implying this: ” We [the ATA] have not done any research to confirm whether it is, in fact, having T3 above reference during part of the day that lowers the TSH during T3-based therapies.

-P. S. As for the dangers of fluctuating T3 levels over reference range, we don’t want to focus on the fact that “thyrotoxicosis” can only occur if cellular receptors are overstimulated by T3 hormone.
+… As for the dangers of fluctuating T3 levels over reference range, we [the ATA] don’t want to focus on the fact that “thyrotoxicosis” can only occur if cellular receptors are overstimulated by T3 hormone.
 Even within our current advanced understanding of thyroid hormone economy, we have to admit that thyrotoxicosis is not an absolutely necessary result when T4 is low or absent at the same time that T3 in bloodstream fluctuates higher in its range.

 OUR FINAL RATIONALIZATIONS